 RTA Hickory

-The downside is that they come with a high price tag and some may not have enough budget for them.
+The downside is that they come with a high price tag, and some may not have enough budget for them.

-Pros and Cons of Hickory for Cabinetry
+Pros and Cons of Hickory Cabinets

-These solid wood cabinets are not a common choice and they may be worth a shot considering them before of the following benefits:
+These solid wood cabinets are not a common choice, and they may be worth a shot considering them before of the following benefits:

 • Safe to use – This hardwood option is considered a safe material and won’t cause any allergic reaction or other health problems.

 • Easily restored and repaired – If you want to upgrade the current look of your cabinets, you can easily do that.
-Cabinets can be sanded and painted, varnished, or glazed to bring to life to their appearance.
+Cabinetry can be sanded and painted, varnished, or glazed to bring to life to their appearance.

 • Incredibly strong and durable – This wood is considered one of the hardest and strongest hardwood options you can use as kitchen cabinets.
 It is even stronger than oak and maple and can last for a lifetime.

-• Easy maintenance – You only need to wipe your them with a sponge dipped in water and soap solution to clean any dirt on them.
+• Easy maintenance – You only need to wipe them with a sponge dipped in water and soap solution to clean any dirt on them.
 And for spills, wiping the surface with a dry cloth is all you need.
-Make sure to avoid abrasive detergents that can damage your cabinets.
+Make sure to avoid abrasive detergents that can damage your cabinetry.

 Besides the advantages you will enjoy when you choose them, these are the drawbacks you need to prepare for:

-• Expensive – These storage cabinets are costly and on the high end when it comes to price points, which starts around $249 for each standard kitchen cabinet with two doors and a drawer.
+• Expensive – These storage cabinets are costly and on the high end when it comes to price points, which start around $249 for each standard kitchen cabinet with two doors and a drawer.

-• Weak with humidity – This wood can’t handle humidity so make sure you pay attention to this little info.
+• Weak with humidity – This wood can’t handle humidity, so make sure you pay attention to this little info.

-Can You Paint Over Cabinets Made From Hickory?
+Can You Paint Over Hickory Wood Cabinets?

 After that, follow these simple steps: